-A number of users on Reddit have reported that the iPhone X stops working when they are in cold temperatures.
-The problem typically only lasts a few seconds, though some users have experienced a longer freeze-up.
-Luckily, Apple is aware of the problem and is working on a software update that should address the issue.
+Several users on Reddit have reported that the iPhone X stops working when they are out in cold temperatures.
+The problem typically only lasts a few seconds, though some have experienced a longer freeze-up.
+Some common-sense procedures can help.

-- Users report that locking and unlocking the screen will fix the problem.
+- Locking and unlocking the screen may fix the problem.

 Problem: Crackling speakers at high volume

 Some users have noticed a crackling noise when they use their iPhone X’s speakers at a higher volume.
 Many of these reports were seen among Apple forums, Reddit, and in the MacRumors forum.
 This problem is not widespread.

 - Play your audio at lower levels.